The minaret of a mosque in a mountain village in Turkey (Photograph: Patrick Comerford, 2009)

 Nay, thine the praise for both that love and this.

-In Indonesia, a growing number of young students and affluent housewives are being attracted to Sufi prayer services, especially Thursday night gatherings when followers sing the 99 names of God.
+In Indonesia, it is reports said, a growing number of young students and affluent housewives are attracted to Sufi prayer services, especially Thursday night gatherings when followers sing the 99 names of God.

 1, Ar-Rahman, the All-Compassionate